PatrickDev14/periodic-tables/README.md

 ## General Information

 Periodic tables is a restaurant reservation scheduler and management system.
 Users are able to add new reservations to specific future dates & times, as well as edit, cancel, and manage that reservation.
 Users are also able to add new tables with specified capacity to the reservation system.
+The application layout was designed with a mobile-first approach.
 The project's base code and assignments can be viewed on this GitHub repository: https://github.com/Thinkful-Ed/starter-restaurant-reservation

 ## Technologies